ignaden/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-All of the steps required to process an incoming frame, create new or update existing lane fits and

 ![alt text][image6]

 ---